MichaelLarocca/blog-michael-jude-larocca/posts/2021/03-21/LinkedIn-Profile-Review.md

 After rewatching Scrimba's last [LinkedIn tech recruiter YouTube live stream](https://www.youtube.com/watch?v=_KdwmOw3TMc), I realized that I could add the details of the programs that I wrote here.
 So the details of my customized programs that I removed from the summary were added back here.

-Also, I added the rest of my work experience with details here.
+**Also, I added the rest of my work experience with details here:**

-Produce Pro Support Team
+* Produce Pro Support Team
-Customer Service Representative
+* Customer Service Representative
-Truck Router
+* Truck Router

 ---